 Students in sociology may apply for the internship program.
 Students typically complete internships during their junior or senior year.
 Internship opportunities exist in many agencies in North Dakota and Minnesota and can be done any time during the calendar year.
 Students who complete internships are able to combine the theoretical and applied aspects of professional preparation.
 Our students have worked in a variety of settings including human and social services, volunteer agencies, community development, business and industry.

-Sociology students explore their interests within the program, including community development, gerontology, medical sociology, applied sociology, environmental sociology and gender issues, by taking classes in the areas of their choice.
+Sociology students explore their interests within the program, including social psychology, social inequality, community development, applied sociology, environmental sociology, gerontology, and gender issues, by taking classes in the areas of their choice.